DavidRocFeler/Ingenius/README.md

 # Ingenius Chat 🤖

-Welcome to Ingenius Chat, an intuitive and futuristic interface that allows users to interact directly with a course creation chatbot upon landing on the page.
+Intuitive and futuristic interface that allows users to interact directly with a course creation chatbot upon landing on the page.
 The platform is designed to capture users' attention in the first few seconds and seamlessly guide them through its functionalities. ✨

 # Features 🌟